TechZx/Activation-Functions-performance-comparisson-using-different-Image-Classification-models/README.md

 - Hyperparameters can be tuned in the first lines of autopilot.py for experimentation or better performance
 - For loop for autorun may require big amounts of resources.
 In such case reduce for loops
 - processes.py can be modified for more activation functions (for more see https://www.tensorflow.org/api_docs/python/tf/keras/activations)
+- The results and graphs shown are from personal experiments